madsbacha/routeros-vpn/README.md

 ```

 > [!IMPORTANT]
-> The script automatically creates the specified interface if it does not exist, and ensures a working VPN connection is setup through the WireGuard interface.
-Hereafter, it is your responsibility to configure the router to actually route any desired traffic through the interface.
+> The script automatically creates the specified interface if it does not exist, and ensures a working VPN connection is setup through the WireGuard interface along with a routing table.
+Hereafter, it is your responsibility to configure the router to actually route any desired traffic through the interface or to the routing table.
 See section [Routing traffic through a VPN Interface](#routing-traffic-through-a-vpn-interface) for further details.

 ### Parameters